crilozmar/mDOM-SN/README.md

   ** Total hits | PMTs hit |...for each PMT hit...| Module number | PMT number | Hits in that PMT |...for each hit in that PMT... hit time |

   * Only detected events are saved.
 Each line in data.txt correspond to the same line in data_info.txt
+  * HitTimes are with respect to the time of the particle generation